-All students need to be at least 5 years old before they can start training in Karate, however, Karate does require self-discipline, concentration and a good attitude so for some children it may be appropriate to wait until they are a little more mature.
+All students need to be at least 7 years old before they can start with us, however, Karate does require self-discipline, concentration and a good attitude so for some children it may be appropriate to wait until they are a little more mature.

 Do I need to be fit to start Karate?

 No!
 One of the main reasons many people take up Karate is to improve their fitness.